goloshubov/fconfig/README.md

 host_vars/*
 ...
 ```
+You have to be really carefull with precedence here.
+Also, there will be a lot of duplicated items in the lists for diffrent hosts/groups.
+For example, you have to re-define allmost identicall list for child groups here.

+2. different names
+To merge diffrent lists one could use the community.general.lists_union filter.

+3. dicts and hash_behaviour=merge
+it's not the best option for my use case

+4. manually merging list in run time.
+Extending standard approach.
-The union_vars role adds merge option for some variables (package_list and copr_list for now).
+The union_vars role adds merge option for some variables - package_list and copr_list for now.
+It's extending vars by using extra variables with the same names defined in custom ./uion_vars/host/* and ./union_vars/group/* directories similarly to group_vars and host_vars in the standard approach.
-Meaning that the final package_list variable will be a merge of last listed variable from group_var or inventory and corresponding variables from 'union_vars/{group,host}/*
+For example, the final package_list variable here will be a merge of last listed variable from group_var,inventory,host_vars and corresponding variables from 'union_vars/{group,host}/*
 ```
 + union_vars/group/all.yml
 + union_vars/group/<groupname>.yml
 + union_vars/host/<hostname>.yml
 ```

-This might be useful to split package list by corresponding group or host files.
-Then variables will merged during run time.
+The variables will merged in run time.
+For example, you can define variables for top level groups in (standard) group_vars, and extend them in (custom) union_vars/group/.